FrankLawrence/Obsidian-Vault/Computer Programming/Web Technology/Node.js.md

 - create modular route callbacks for the web API endpoints with `express.Router` class
 - endpoint: URL for a web API used to access ar resource

-> [!example] Express router sends JSON-encoded song to web browser
+> [!example]- Express router sends JSON-encoded song to web browser
 > ```javascript
 > const express = require("express");
 >